- Nature and the outdoor life

 - Pick flowers, berries and mushrooms.
 Provided they are not protected species or in gardens, plantations or fields.
 However, you must not damage or take home trees or bushes.

 - Light a small fire if you are very careful.
 Do not light a fire directly on bare rock (it will crack).
 It is best to light fires where there is a place set aside for this.
 Throughout certain periods of the summer, lighting fires is often prohibited owing to dryness and the risk of spreading.
 See what rules currently apply to lighting fires outdoors in the municipality of Halmstad.
+Certain nature reserves may also have special regulations.

 - Sleep out.
 You may set up a tent in the great outdoors for the occasional 24-hour period.
 Remember not to disturb the landowner or damage flora or fauna.
+In nature reserves, special regulations may apply.

 - Take your dog out into the countryside.
 However, remember that from 1 March to 20 August, you must keep full check of your dog at all times when out in the countryside.
 If you let it off the lead, it must never be more than a few metres from you.
 This is the time when animals have young.
 A loose dog can scare and injure animals.
 It is best to keep your dog on a lead at all times out in the countryside.
 If you want to take a dip with your dog, see where you can do this in Halmstad.
 We have also put together a guide on Halmstad’s dog-friendly places.